 Hazelcast Distributed ExecutorService, or more generally any Hazelcast managed object, can benefit from these features.
-To enable SpringAware objects, you must first configure HazelcastInstance as explained in the Spring Configuration section.
-To disable SpringAware objects, you need to add <hz:spring-aware enabled="false" /> tag to the configuration.
+To enable SpringAware objects, you must first configure HazelcastInstance using hazelcast namespace as explained in the Spring Configuration section and add <hz:spring-aware /> tag.